arp242/goatcounter/README.markdown

 ---

-Please consider donating if you run your own instance of GoatCounter.

 Basically I quit my day job to try and make a living from creating open source software full-time (or free software, if you prefer).
 So supporting isn't just a nice way to say "thanks mate", it's directly supporting future development.